vdbrink/vdbrink.github.io/desk/index.md

 {% capture imgBasket %}<img src="/buy/images/basket.png" alt="" style="margin-right:5px;margin-top:4px;padding-right:2px;float:left"/>{% endcapture %}

-# Home office: redesign with AI
+# Home office: Desk setup room redesign with AI
 *Overview page*

 I designed my new home office from scratch.
 On this page you can read how I started with an idea, create a virtual AI version of the room how it could be like and eventually realized it.

 I used to have a home office desk made of large planks with fixed desk legs.
 This worked fine for years, but I wanted the possibility to stand behind my desk as well.\
 My old desk was full of stuff and want a clean desk which I could also use for hobby projects in my spare time, like creating my own sensors.
 Because I had a spare bedroom I could turn this room into my new home office. this gave me the opportunity to start from scratch and redo all the walls as well to realize a cool new dream home office!

 <a href="images/desk_collage1.png">